 I spent countless hours as a child and teenager in my back yard with an old basketball and an older backboard and rim bolted to yet an even older tree/pole.
 I was not an athlete in school.
 With a little bit of effort and a lot of perseverance, I may have been able to ride the bench on the school basketball team, but I was more interested in the less structured “backyard ball”.
 I still remember that old hoop that my uncle — Tom Beany — put together years before.
 I suppose it was for my older cousins when they were boys, I don’t really remember that far back.
 He found a perfectly straight tree with a “Y” shaped crook at about the right height and bolted a backboard and rim onto the crook bracing it with a 4×4 block of wood.
 I was just a kid when my cousins had outgrown it or lost interest and I had always begged my parents for a hoop, so somehow I ultimately inherited that old wooden pole hoop!

 Not being a participant in school athletics, I didn’t develop very strong relationships with any of the coaches in high school outside of the classroom.
-I had several coaches as teachers over the course of my four years in high school: Yanok, Radakovitch, Opatkin, Bahen, Farrar… They each had different teaching styles and varying limits of what you could “get away” with in class.
+I had several coaches as teachers over the course of my four years in high school: Yanok, Radakovitch, Opatkin, Bahen, Farrar… They each had different teaching styles and varying limits of what you could “get away” with in class – other than Coach Bahen.
+He was an ex-Marine and there was absolutely nothing you could get away with in his class!
 I could probably tell stories about each one of them, but that’s not really what this blog post is about.
 I had Coach Farrar for an Economics class my senior year.
 I recall him being a fun teacher and generally not too harsh.
 Maybe just ‘coincidence‘ but the two independent memories I still recall from Coach Farrar’s Economics class 25 years later have nothing to do with economics or any course instruction, but instead relate to getting him off topic.

-One was the time someone in class managed to get him off topic and spend almost the entire class period discussing stories about his prior employment as a security guard at the amusement park in his home town of Sandusky, Ohio.
+One was the time someone in class managed to get him off topic when he spent almost the entire class period discussing stories about his prior employment as a security guard at the amusement park in his home town of Sandusky, Ohio.
 I think this ‘strategy’ happened more than a few times!
 Of course, that park is now one of my family’s summer “go to“ fun spots — we are patiently awaiting the new 2016 Cedar Point season opening only a week away!

-My other Farrar memory was the time all of the boys in the senior class not on the football team wore flannel shirts and ties (in place of our uniform dress shirts) on the day that our football team was to play Jefferson Union High School.
-J.U. was a school that drew its students from a more rural part of the county — many of whom were farmers or at least lived in farming communities.
+My other Farrar memory was the time all of the boys in the senior class not on the football team wore flannel shirts with the required uniform neckties (in place of our uniform dress shirts) on the day that our football team was to play Jefferson Union High School.
+J.U. was a school that drew its students from a more rural part of the county — many of whom were farmers or at least lived in predominantly farming communities.
 So someone came up with the idea of wearing plaid/flannel shirts to school on game day as a school spirit/joke kind of thing.
 The team always wore their football jerseys to school over top of uniform clothes on game days, so they weren’t really included in the event.
 We didn’t have specific uniform clothes colors that we had to wear — just a shirt and tie and dress pants.
-So plaid flannel shirts were still within the dress code and all of the non-football players wore their flannel best that day to school.
+So plaid flannel shirts were technically still within the dress code.
+So all of the non-football players wore their flannel best that day to school.
 Being an assistant football coach, I recall Coach Farrar having a good laugh and a very positive reaction to our showing of support and solidarity, while still remaining within the spirit of the dress code.

-I don’t recall my final grade for Economics that year, but I know I did fairly well.
-I’m not sure how much longer Coach Farrar taught at CCHS, but at some point during or soon after my college years, he’d moved on to another teaching job in some other location.
+I don’t specifically recall my final grade for Economics that year, but I remember that I did fairly well.
+I’m not sure how much longer Coach Farrar taught at CCHS after 1989, but at some point during or soon after my college years, he’d moved on to another teaching job in some other location.
 To be honest, I didn’t really keep in touch with many of my teachers after high school — I probably had a stronger ongoing relationship with the cafeteria lunch ladies!

 At the time of that visit from my folks, I was living in an apartment a few blocks away from 250 just beyond a local Sandusky church.
 The weekend ended and dreaded Monday morning arrived.
 I got showered and dressed and left for work and my parents gathered up their things and started their trek back home on 250.
 But just before they got to 250, they saw a church bazaar advertised at that church just beyond my apartment complex.
 On a whim, with no hard schedule deadlines, they decided to stop and browse the tables of wares.